Kyrgyzstan Public Holidays 2017Today – 25 June 2017 – is a holiday in Kyrgyzstan for Eid al-Fitr.

-This page contains a calendar of all 2017 public holidays for Kyrgyzstan.
-Please scroll down to view.
+This page contains a national calendar of all 2017 public holidays for Kyrgyzstan.
+These dates may be modified as official changes are announced, so please check back regularly for updates.

 |1 Jan||Sun||New Year's Day|